 Dr. Singh says that Bermuda’s people are laid-back, calm, and appreciative.
 “I feel like I’m a doctor here, with people looking up to me for advice.
 In the U.S., I feel like I’m just another person.”

 PlanetWare also recommends the Crystal and Fantasy Caves.
-There, “you can walk on floating pontoons overlooking crystal-clear, azure waters of the subterranean pools, all lit up with a state-of-the art lighting system to bring out their natural beauty.”
+There, “you can walk on floating pontoons overlooking crystal-clear, azure waters of the subterranean pools, all lit up with a state-of-the-art lighting system to bring out their natural beauty.”

 Grand Cayman

 Grand Cayman is south of Cuba and west of Jamaica.
 It has three well-equipped, advanced hospitals; two of these are privately owned and one is public.
-Grand Cayman also has family medical practices and many private clinics with cardiology, endocrinology, gastroenterology, neurology, obstetrics and gynecology, nephrology, pediatrics, and pulmonology.
+Grand Cayman also has family medical practices and many private clinics with specialists of cardiology, endocrinology, gastroenterology, neurology, obstetrics and gynecology, nephrology, pediatrics, and pulmonology.
 That said, like the other Caribbean locums destinations, it is challenging for the Caribbean hospitals to keep all specialties staffed — and locums should prepare to be flexible and bring a can-do attitude.

 In Grand Cayman, spend some time at Cayman Crystal Caves.
 Another top pick is Stingray City where you can scuba dive into a sea filled with stingrays or observe them up close in a shallow area.
 Travel Triangle also recommends walking around Queen Elizabeth II Botanic Park, a garden with iguanas, lizards, and orchids.
-Starfish Point is another must-see, where you can snorkel, tour a bioluminescent bay, and visit a beach filled with colorful starfishes.

 U.S. Virgin Islands

 St. Croix, St. John, and St. Thomas make up the U.S. Virgin Islands.
-The islands are located in the eastern Caribbean, 1,100 miles southeast of Miami, and have an average temperature of 77ºF in winter to 83ºF in summer — as does much of the Caribbean.
+The islands are located in the eastern Caribbean, 1,100 miles southeast of Miami, and have an average temperature of 77ºF in winter and 83ºF in summer — as does much of the Caribbean.

-“It’s a beautiful island.
-Most of the Caribbean islands are really pretty, the water is stunning, there’s not really much pollution, and the weather of course is the same year-round,” says emergency medicine physician Dr. Alan Hodgdon.
+“They’re beautiful islands.
+Most of the Caribbean islands are really pretty, the water is stunning, there’s not really much pollution, and the weather of course is the same year-round,” says emergency medicine physician Dr. Alan Hogdon.
 “The island culture is nice.
 It’s a slower pace of living.”

-Pulmonary and critical care physician Dr. Penny Williams says practicing medicine on St. Croix is night and day from her work on the U.S. mainland.
-“The hospital is very poor, they’re not as equipped as hospitals are here, and they have very few specialties.
+Pulmonary and critical care physician Dr. Penny Williams says practicing medicine on St. Croix is night and day from her work in the U.S. “The hospital is very poor, they’re not as equipped as hospitals are here, and they have very few specialties.
 Physicians working assignments here need to have an open mind and be flexible — and patient.”

-In the Virgin Islands, malpractice is completely different than the mainland, says Dr. Marye McCroskey, a family medicine physician who has done locums in the U.S. Virgin Islands and Hawaii.
+In the Virgin Islands, malpractice is completely different than on the mainland, says Dr. Marye McCroskey, a family medicine physician who has done locums in the U.S. Virgin Islands and Hawaii.
 “In the Virgin Islands, physicians have to buy it from the territorial government through their Department of Health.
 They have considerable tort reform so the limits on it are very, very different than they are on the mainland.”

 All of the Virgin Islands, like much of the Caribbean, feature breathtaking beaches with emerald water, secluded coves, pristine coral reefs, and untouched rainforests.
 You’ll also enjoy scrumptious restaurants, world-class shopping, and exciting festivals.
-Be sure to see Virgin Islands National Park to hike and explore, advises U.S. News.
-Also check out Cruzan Rum Distillery.

 “The island is absolutely gorgeous,” Dr. Williams says.
 “The beaches are phenomenal.
 It’s tropical living and it’s absolutely gorgeous.”